-EDAR is a highly moveable Remote Sensing Device (RSD) that can be integrated into a multitude of scenarios to provide enhanced emissions testing services.
-Due to its flexibility, small footprint, and portable design, EDAR is adaptable to both short and long-term testing programs.
-HEAT's expert engineers have developed customized mounting systems for easy implementations to provide EDAR's remote sensing services seamlessly and hassle-free.
+EDAR is a highly moveable Remote Sensing Device (RSD) that can be integrated into a multitude of scenarios to provide enhanced emissions-testing services.
+Due to its flexibility, small footprint and portable design, EDAR is adaptable to both short-term and long-term testing programs.
+HEAT's expert engineers have developed customized mounting systems for easy implementations to provide EDAR's remote-sensing services seamlessly and hassle-free.
 Many of these mounting solutions are set up with a simple push of a button.
 Each solution is unobtrusive to drivers and does not interrupt traffic flow or natural driving behaviors.

 Examples of How to Deploy EDAR

 EDAR Gantry Mount

 EDAR Trailer Mount

 In the United States, several jurisdictions with enhanced Inspection and Maintenance (I/M) programs must complete a 40CFR survey to meet EPA guidelines on either an annual or biennial basis.
 This type of study requires the collection of on-road emissions records from thousands of vehicles meeting specific criteria on a state-by-state basis.
 HEAT is under contract to perform these surveys in many states around North America.
 The company's deployment engineers accomplish the requirements of these programs swiftly and efficiently, utilizing a secure but highly movable transportable mount specially designed for temporary EDAR deployments.